solislemuslab/lab-dynamics/project-plan.md

 2. Use the resources of the Writing Center!
 They have one-on-one help to polish written work
 3. Show your project plan to many people to get feedback.
 It is good if you share your project plan with people outside your area of expertise
 4. Discuss the project plan with the PI
+5. Understand that the project plan is a mutable object that will be constantly evolving as you work on the project

 ## Things to keep in mind regarding the deliverables
 - The deliverables must be up to standards with the [lab guidelines](https://github.com/solislemuslab/lab-dynamics/blob/master/lab-guidelines.md) of reproducibility, clear communication, etc. You do not need to think about these guidelines as you prepare the project plan, but they are important to know as you write your timeline.
 That is, do not expect that you will send your manuscript to co-authors and it will be submitted for publication within one week